 - School participated in all events organised through the School Sports Partnership and won many competitions.

 - THE GAMES GOLD AWARD sponsored by the Youth Sports Trust

 - Provided a wide range of extra-curricular activities.

 - Had a Healthy Schools week to promote physical well-being and healthy lifestyles.

 - Provided more opportunities for SEN and disadvantaged children.

 - ‘Active Fit for 15’ time timetabled daily for all classes to provide an extra opportunity

 - School council involved in providing increased opportunity for all children relating to health and well-being.

-- To implement an ‘Active time’ schedule throughout school to increase activity levels ( Activity Trail, static gym equipment, playground markings).
+- To continue an ‘Active time’ schedule throughout school to increase activity levels using activity Trail, static gym equipment, playground markings already installed.

-- To maintain teachers Subject Knowledge through CPD.
+- To continue to maintain teachers Subject Knowledge through CPD.